daviddiazcutie/daviddiazcutie/README.md

-## 🕵️‍♂️Introducing Myself
+🕵️‍♂️ Introducing Myself

-A former student of Software Development, working as a Web Developer, I started developing a passion for working with data in the mid of my career.

-Making a shift currently to the data analytics field through self-thought development, online courses, and hands-on projects.
+A former student with a background in Software Development, I've transitioned my career into the Help Desk Support field.
+I'm passionate about providing top-notch assistance and solving technical challenges for users.

-### 📓 What's my future career path?
+📓 What's my future career path?

-My love for analyzing data and uncovering insights led me to explore the world of analytics.
-With a foundation in SQL, I thrive on designing and optimizing data models and queries, ensuring accurate and actionable results for data-driven decision-making.

-Actively taking the Google Data Analytics Professional Certificate, and DataCamp courses in SQL and Python.
+My dedication to helping users and troubleshooting technical issues has led me to excel in the Help Desk Support role.
+I'm committed to ensuring smooth operations, resolving problems promptly, and delivering exceptional customer service.

-### 🔩 Tech stack
+🔩 Tech Skills:

--  Relational databases: MySQL, SQL Server, BigQuery.
--  Spreadsheets: Microsoft Excel, Google Sheets.
--  Data visualisation: Tableau
+🔹 Troubleshooting hardware and software issues.
+🔹 User support and problem resolution.
+🔹 IT ticketing systems.
+🔹 Microsoft and basic networking knowledge.

 ### 🔌 Connect
 - [LinkedIn](https://www.linkedin.com/in/david-diaz-cutie/)